sellmerfud/optparse/README.markdown

 ## Dependencies ##
 This code requires Scala 2.8 as it relies on `ClassManifest`.
-There are no extenal dependencies.
+There are no external dependencies.

 ## License ##
 MIT License -- You can use it as is or modify it however you would like.